 There are steps to get your offer accepted when you are in a multiple-offer situation.
 When there is a lot of competition in the real estate market, buying the home you want is going to be difficult.
+With the very low inventory, it is common for a real estate Broker to receive numerous competitive bids over asking.
 If the seller has multiple offers to choose from, why would they choose yours?

-But there are things you can do to get your offer accepted even in a seller’s market.
-Let’s take a look.
+But there are things you can do to get your offer accepted even in a seller’s market which is an extremely competitive housing market.
+Let’s take a look at some of the things you need to do to get your offer accepted!

 Get Your Offer Accepted with An Escalation Clause

-You do need to be able to afford to pay over the list price.
+Should you decide to utilize an escalation clause in the purchase agreement, this is something that should be discussed with your buyer’s agent.
+When you make an offer on a home and another higher offer comes in, you need to have a plan in place.
+You do need to be able to afford to pay over the asking purchase price.
 Otherwise, you could be committing to buy the home for a price you can’t really pay.

 If you are willing to provide additional earnest money, it shows you are more committed to buying the home and may convince the seller to go with your offer.
 If you can also waive the related contingencies, where the deposit could be returned, this will be more attractive to the seller.